Enthusiastic Participant

 Health Care Connect is a service that helps Ontario residents find a physician.
 To contact Health Care Connect either call them at 1-800-445-1822 or visit them on line to register for their services.

 Most of the services of the PrimaCare Community Family Health Team are only available to patients rostered to our doctors.
-We do offer some programs that are open to the general population including Never Too Late, our Registered Dietitians, and public education sessions.
+To find out of services that the Community can access call PrimaCare at 519-442-9834.

 You should ALWAYS try to contact your family physician first to book an appointment before calling us.
 There may be appointments available for urgent medical problems during regular office hours with your family physician.

 If you think it is an emergency, you should go to the nearest emergency room, urgent care or call 911.
 Otherwise, our Family Health Team offers extended hours Monday through Friday from 5:00PM to 8:00PM.
+We also have Saturday after hours from 9am-12pm.
 Our clinic operates by appointments and walk ins, if capacity allows.
 Please call the clinic to see if there are spaces still available.

 Our office is wheelchair accessible.
 We strive to provide access to programs and services for patients with disabilities in a way that respects their rights to dignity, independence and integration.